PadTo/League-of-Legends-data-pipeline/README.md

   - 0 (default): Skips deletion of summoner data
   - 1: Prompts for confirmation before deleting (requires user to input "Y" to proceed)

+data_save_path Parameter:

+- Description: Saves the data to a specified location

 ### Run the Main Script

 python main.py